Bernie Kilgariff memorial scholarship

 Your scholarship may be suspended or ceased if you do not follow reasonable directions given by staff or official at your institution, or are facing disciplinary action.

-If you fail four or more units during your course, your progress will be regarded as unsatisfactory and your scholarship will cease.
+If you fail two or more units during the year, your progress will be regarded as unsatisfactory and your scholarship will cease.

 The administrator will consider an application to resume a scholarship if you can give enough evidence why it should continue.
 You may need to take on an extra subject in the following semester or over summer semester in order to complete your course within the approved period.